I adore street photography and find it some of the most interesting photography to look at it. It really is so appealing to me.

 You probably don’t want to be lugging around all your lenses while trying to capture the world around you.
 Remember cities are fast moving places so you want to be ready and also try to blend in so you can really capture what is going on.

 I suggest having a prime lens that you really love like the 35mm and also having a zoom lens if you typically shoot with zoom.

 My last trip to NYC I took my 20mm and my 50mm 1.4 so I had two prime options.

 2. Choose a wide angle

 When it comes to street photography including your surroundings can help set the tone of your image.
 It helps to give context to your subject.

-4. Find a flat service to play with motion blur or panning.
+4. Find a flat surface to play with motion blur or panning for street photography